 They were inflationary times in 1974.
 Not only were prices going up (to Ronnie Corbett’s continued chagrin), but there was a 100 per cent increase in the normal number of general elections held in a single year.

 Two elections meant two BBC specials, which, unsurprisingly, were fairly identical.
 Alastair Burnet, in his brief spell at the Beeb, helmed both in portentous mood.
-As had been the case pretty much since John Logie Baird legged it down to the patent office, David Butler and Robert Mackenzie flanked the host, with Robin Day the inquisitor (or ‘humble spear-carrier‘ as he would put it) and Graham Pyatt handing both the computer predictions and the hand-made cardboard slider that illustrated them.
+As had been the case pretty much since John Logie Baird legged it down to the patent office, David Butler and Robert McKenzie flanked the host, with Robin Day in the role of inquisitor (or ‘humble spear-carrier‘ as he would put it), and Graham Pyatt handling both the computer predictions and the hand-made cardboard slider that illustrated them.

 The uncertain political climate is shown by some awry predictions as two marathon nights eventually squeeze out Labour victories, of sorts.
 Here are ten moments from the coverage that speak of some undeniably beige times (I’m talking about the BBC studio, mainly).